borisyurkevich/snippets/README.md

 # ✂️ Snippets.

 Just a useful code snippets that I would like to reuse in my projects.
-Each action has separate Xcode playground.
+All of them in a single Xcode Playground.

 Updated for Swift 3.